 Safeguarding & e-Safety

-As part of Alternative Education commitment to safeguarding all of the young people in our care, it is important that we keep parents and carers informed of significant and/or emerging issues that may impact on the well-being of their children.
+As part of the Alternative Provision Service's commitment to safeguarding the young people in our care, it is important that we keep parents and carers informed of significant and/or emerging issues that may impact on the well-being of their children.

 Especially with regard to ‘e-safety’ (the range of fixed and mobile technologies that children and young people may encounter, now and in the future, which allow them access to content and communications that could raise issues or pose risks to their wellbeing and safety) it is often the case that children are far more familiar with the workings of technology and the latest developments than are adults.
 Please feel free to contact school if you require any assistance or guidance with regard to issues such as how to check your child’s mobile phone, laptop etc. in order to ensure that he/she is using these technologies safely.